About calculated fields

 A calculated field is a formula that performs some action on one or more other fields in your data source.
 Calculated fields can perform arithmetic and math, manipulate text, date, and geographic information, and use branching logic to evaluate your data and return different results.
 The output of a calculated field can then be displayed for every row of data in charts that include that field.
 How this new data is displayed depends on how it's used.

-For example, say you create a calculated field called Total that multiplies a quantity sold field (Qty Sold) by a unit price field (Price):
+For example, say you create a calculated field called Total that multiplies a unit price field (Price) by a quantity sold field (Qty Sold):

 When used in a table, the calculated Total field shows the product of that multiplication for each row.